rocky-linux/documentation/docs/guides/proxies/pound.md

 ## Introduction

 Pound is a web server agnostic reverse proxy and load balancer that is very easy to setup and manage.
-It does not use a web service itself but does listen on the web service ports (http, https).
-There are a lot of proxy server options, some referenced in these documentation pages.
+It does not use a web service itself, but does listen on the web service ports (http, https).

+Now, there are a lot of proxy server options, some referenced in these documentation pages.
 There is a document on using [HAProxy here](haproxy_apache_lxd.md) and there have been references in other documents to using Nginx for a reverse proxy.

 Load balancing services are quite useful for a busy web server environment.
 Many proxy servers, including the previously mentioned HAProxy, can be used for many service types.

-In the case of Pound, it can only be used for web services.
+In the case of Pound, it can only be used for web services, but it's good at what it does.

 ## Prerequisites and Assumptions

 The following are minimum requirements for using this procedure:

 * A desire to load balance between a few websites, or a desire to learn a new tool do do the same.
-* Able to execute commands as the root user or use `sudo` to get there.
+* The ability to execute commands as the root user or use `sudo` to get there.
 * Familiarity with a command-line editor.
 We are using `vi` or `vim` here, but feel free to substitute in your favorite editor.
-* Comfortable changing the listen ports on a few types of web servers
+* Comfort with changing the listen ports on a few types of web servers.
 * We are assuming that both the Nginx and the Apache servers are already installed.
-* We are assuming Rocky Linux servers or containers for everything here.
+* We are assuming that you are using Rocky Linux servers or containers for everything here.
 * While we make all kinds of statements regarding `https` below, this guide only deals with the `http` service.
 To properly do `https`, you'll need to configure your pound server with a real certificate from a real certificate authority.

 !!! hint